-The Chairman of the Nomination Committee is Peter Allen, with Ian Nicholson and Sharon Curran being the other members of the committee.
-Sharon joined the committee on 27th April 2021.
+The Chairman of the Nomination Committee is Elmar Schnee, with Ian Nicholson, Sharon Curran and Anne Hyland being the other members of the committee.
+Sharon joined the committee on 27th April 2021 and Anne Hyland joined on 30th July 2021.
 The primary role of the Committee is regularly to review the structure, size and composition of the Board, give full consideration to succession planning for Directors and other senior executives and evaluate the balance of skills, knowledge, experience and independence on the Board.
 The Committee meets at such times as the Chairman of the Committee requires.
 The Committee met once during the year to discuss succession planning and board composition.
 Topics for the coming year will include the Company’s approach to diversity and inclusion and how that links to company strategy.

 The Chair of the Audit and Risk Committee is Anne Hyland with Ian Nicholson and Sharon Curran being the other member's.
-As announced in May 2020, the Board recognises that it is best practice for the Chairman of the Group not to be a member of the Audit Committee.
-With this in mind, Peter Allen relinquished his position as a member of the Audit and Risk Committee with immediate effect.
 The primary role of the Committee is to monitor, review and challenge the financial statements and regulatory environment, monitor the relationship with the external auditors, monitor the Group’s internal control and risk management, and ensure compliance with laws and regulations.
 The Committee meets at such times as the Chairman of the Committee requires.
 The Committee carefully considers the key judgements applied in preparation of the consolidated financial statements including the estimated future discounted cash flows supporting the carrying value of goodwill and intangibles and the going concern assumption.
 Each of the relevant estimates and judgements have been confirmed as appropriate.

 The Board believes that the Chair, who is a Chartered Accountant, has highly relevant experience to contribute to the Committee discussions.